vk-cs/docs-public/docs/en/intro/start/concepts/architecture/architecture.md

 ## Security

 VK Cloud security is ensured by constant monitoring of VK Cloud services, conducting external audits.
 VK Cloud participates in the security audit program [HackerOne](https://www.hackerone.com).
 Infrastructure [certified](https://cloud.vk.com/cloud-platform/certificates/) FSTEC of Russia for working with personal data.

+The infrastructure of all VK Cloud availability zones is protected in accordance with the Federal Law No. 152-FZ on Personal Data.

 For more information, see the section [Platform security](/en/intro/it-security).